Save

 The light penetrating the beech forest.
 Photo: Kevin Leslie

 The huts are comfortable and clean, with bunks and mattresses provided.
-There is also a kitchen hut with running water, gas stoves, sinks, and wood heater.
-There are flushing toilets and hand basins as well in the toilet block.
+There is also a kitchen hut with running water, gas stoves, sinks, and a wood heater.
+There are also flushing toilets and hand basins as well in the toilet block.

 We caught the morning ferry so were in the first group to arrive.
 This meant we had a good choice of bunks.
-Bookings have to be made in advance to hike (or as the New Zealanders say “tramp”) the Milford Track, and you have to sign in at each hut as you arrive.
+Bookings have to be made in advance to hike (or as the New Zealanders say ‘tramp’) the Milford Track, and you have to sign in at each hut as you arrive.
 This way, the hut rangers know if anyone is missing.

 We had a relaxing few hours that afternoon with beautiful sunny skies, so we decided to head back a short distance where there was easy access to the river.
-Here we braved the snow-fed waters of the Clinton River.
+Here, we braved the snow-fed waters of the Clinton River.
 It was a very cold, quick, and refreshing dip.

 Milford-Track-journey